 Erysimum capitatum – photo Annual or biennial brightens hillsides with spikes of fragrant, pale to bright yellow “wallflowers” in spring.
 Parent seed from inland San Luis Obispo County population.
 30 seeds

-Erysimum franciscanum Subshrub with narrow green leaves puts up long stems of fragrant creamy white flowers as long as water is plentiful.
+Erysimum franciscanum Subshrub with narrow green leaves puts up stems of fragrant bright yellow flowers as long as water is plentiful.
 Original seed from coastal bluffs in Santa Cruz County.
 30 seeds

 Eschscholzia californica – cream fl. – photo This perennial form of California poppy has creamy to pale yellow flowers; it is smaller in stature than many robust orange cultivars, fitting into plantings easily.
 Z6 100 seeds

 Eschscholzia lobbii – photo Diminutive plants produce vibrant clear yellow round flowers in spring and summer.
 Great for containers or rock gardens.
 Annual.
 100 seeds

-Eschscholzia lobbii ‘Sundew’ – Creamy pale yellow poppy flowers are a little larger than the species.
+Eschscholzia lobbii ‘Sundew’ – photo Creamy pale yellow poppy flowers are a little larger than the species.
 Easy to grow and quite floriferous.
+50 seeds

 Eucrypta chrysanthemifolia – photo Divided mounding foliage has a wafting sweet-lemony smell; small white flowers are carried in loose clusters in spring, early summer.
 Annual, and worth it for the foliage scent alone.

 Festuca californica Dark green leaf blades on 18″ full clumps, this handsome grass is well adapted to summer dry climates.
 It inhabits north facing, often shady slopes Airy fl. stems to 4’+.
 Z8 or less

-Gilia achilleifolia – photo More relaxed in leaf and flower than G. capitata, this easy annual carries cheery bright blue, pale blue or white heads of flowers in spring and early summer.
+Gilia achilleifolia – photo More relaxed in leaf and flower than G. capitata, this easy annual carries cheery bright blue heads of flowers in spring and early summer.
 100+ seed

-Gilia achilleifolia – white flower White flowered form of this cheery annual-easy and prolific in bloom.
+Gilia achilleifolia – white flower photo White flowered form of this cheery annual-easy and prolific in bloom.
 Reseeds nicely.
+100+ seed

 Gilia nevinii – San Clemente, Santa Catalina, Guadalupe islands, California. photo Small starry blue flowers appear for months in abundance among feathery leaves on this charming annual.
 Mounds to 12″.
 200+ seed